 Vibe: All in the Details

 If you plan to split your time between the backcountry and the city, this tiny home is situated between Banff and Calgary in the town of Cochrane.
-The home features a thoughtful floor plan that never makes the place feel cramped, and the pops of color throughout give the space lots of character.
+The home features a thoughtful floor plan that never makes the place feel cramped, with a bedroom and sofa bed for extra guests, and the pops of color throughout give the space lots of character.
 Besides a crackling fireplace and handcrafted eating nook, the property also consists of a pretty garden, in which you're invited to indulge in homemade breakfast each morning, made and delivered to your door by the host.